betting-by-numbers/betting-by-numbers.github.io/README.md

-# bna-rubber-duckies
+# Betting By Numbers
-COMM177T Winter 2025 - Carlo, Hannah, Hawe
+COMM177T Winter 2025 Project by Carlo, Hannah, Hawe

+## Quick Start
+All website materials are stored in the /docs directory.

 ## TODO:
 - Document manual data transcription